rapushka/Entitas.Generic/README.md

 - `UniqueAttribute`

 ## Godot
-The core is working, but Visual Debugger and other editor things are WIP
+Runtime works, but not the Visual Debugger and other editor things

 ## Addons
-Also i've added some additional stuff, that i needed in the original Entitas, including:
+I also added some additional features that i wish were in the original Entitas, including:
-- EntitytBehaviour and ComponentBehaviour (aka.
-Blueprints)
+- `EntitytBehaviour` and `ComponentBehaviour` (a.k.a.
+Blueprints) – Allow you to add your components as MonoBehaviours
-- ComponentID (dropdown to pick desired component in unity as value)
+- `ComponentID` – dropdown to pick component in Unity